wa state contractor bond card example

 General Liability protects your assets in case of injury, property damage, third-party accidents, or client lawsuits.

-Washington Contractor License Classifications
+Washington Contractor Licensing Bond Classifications

 Washington State has two types of contractor license classifications: general contractors and specialty contractors.